Bell's palsy: Treatment and prognosis in adults

 Bell's palsy is the appellation commonly used to describe an acute peripheral facial palsy of unknown cause.
-However, the terms "Bell's palsy" and "idiopathic facial paralysis" may no longer be considered synonymous.
+However, the terms "Bell's palsy" and "idiopathic facial paralysis" may no longer be considered synonymous, as herpes simplex virus activation is the likely cause of Bell's palsy in most cases.
 A peripheral facial palsy is a clinical syndrome of many causes, and evaluation requires more than a superficial examination.

 This review will discuss the treatment and prognosis of Bell's palsy (ie, idiopathic facial nerve palsy or facial nerve palsy of suspected viral etiology).
 Other clinical aspects of this disorder are reviewed separately.
 (See "Bell's palsy: Pathogenesis, clinical features, and diagnosis in adults".)

 The treatment of facial nerve palsy related to Lyme disease is discussed elsewhere.
 (See "Treatment of Lyme disease", section on 'Facial nerve palsy'.)

 The mainstay of pharmacologic therapy for acute idiopathic facial nerve palsy (Bell's palsy) or facial nerve palsy of suspected viral etiology is early short-term oral glucocorticoid treatment.
 In severe acute cases, combining antiviral therapy with glucocorticoids may improve outcomes.
 Eye care is important for patients with incomplete eye closure (algorithm 1).